-In short, the exact nature of the mind’s relationship to the brain is poorly understood (Bassett & Gazzaniga, 2011).
+Overall, the exact nature of the mind’s relationship to the brain is poorly understood (Bassett & Gazzaniga, 2011).
 There are a number of very difficult problems standing in the way of defining the mind and mapping it to the brain (Poldrack & Yarkoni, 2016).

-The reasons for the lack of mind understanding are many.
-One is the blind spot of the brain science community.
-The topic of the mind is almost totally ignored.
-The answer to the question “how does the mind or human consciousness manifest inside the brain?” is seen as a remote goal to be achieved in the distant future.
+The mind has become the major blind spot of the brain science community.
+The topic of the mind (or consciousness) is, currently, almost totally ignored.
+Answering the question “how is the mind expressed inside the brain?” is seen as a remote goal to be achieved in the distant future.
 Therefore neuroscience has put the issue on the back burner, and turned its attention to the brain.
 The decision to forego a serious investigation of the mind is entirely rational.
 Why pursue a problem where little if any progress is being made?
 Also, the current efforts to understand the brain ARE making (extremely slow but steady) progress.
-The hope is the continuing collection of brain data will some day (in the distant future) add up to a brain theory.
+The hope is the ongoing collection of brain data and knowledge will some day add up to a brain theory.

 Bassett, D.S., & Gazzaniga, M.S.
 (2011).
 Understanding complexity in the human brain.
 Trends in Cognitive Sciences, 15, 200-209.

 Chavarriaga, R., Fried, O., Kleih, S., Lotte, F., Scherer, R. (2016).
 Heading for new shores!
 Overcoming pitfalls in bci design.
 Brain-Computer Interfaces, 4, 60.

 O’Shea, H., & Moran, A. (2017).
 Does motor simulation theory explain the cognitive mechanisms underlying motor imagery?
 Frontiers in Human Neuroscience, 17, 1.